StratumOS/StratumOS/README.md

 # stratumos
-Stratum OS - remote controlled Linux System
+Stratum OS - (remote controlled Linux System)
+Install (compile) xmr-stak first.

 ## How to install?
 Copy all below and run in console as root